 • A reflective log reviewing progress towards desired learning outcomes and skills development

 • A critical review of a key source, e.g. document or report, utilised in the placement

 • A critical review of (some of) the academic literature related to the field of work of the host organisation.

-• A report written for the host organisation
+• A report written for the host organisation with accompanying commentary.

 The host organisation supervisor evaluation of student competence enables students’ application of all module knowledge and skill outcomes in carrying out their duties at the placement to be assessed in situ and considered as part of the overall module mark.